operatorai/modelstore-docs/usage/quickstart.rst

 Model store has an :code:`upload()` function that will create an archive containing your model and upload it to your storage.

 Whenever you upload a model, you need to specify which domain it belongs to.
-A _domain_ is a string that model store uses to group several models that are for the same end-usage together.
+A "domain" is a string that model store uses to group several models that are for the same end-usage together.

 For example, let's say you've trained a scikit-learn model (which is stored in a variable called :code:`clf`) that is going to be used in a spam classifier domain.